 To calculate the dividend yield ratio, we will have to divide this by the current market price.
-If the current market price of the share is Rs 1,000, we get
+If the current market price of the share is Rs 1,000, we get the following:

 As we saw earlier, dividends are essential for investors who wish to make a continuous passive income from their investments.
 The dividend yield ratio will give you the productivity of your investments.